matthiaslang/jackychess/readme.md

 A simple UCI chess engine written in Java.

-This project is mainly a self educational project to learn the various algorithms around chess computers.
+This project is mainly a self educational project to learn about various algorithms around chess programming.
-Inspiration was mainly given by the great chess programming wiki https://www.chessprogramming.org/ where you can get a good overview about all used algorithms.
+Inspiration was mainly given by the great chess programming wiki https://www.chessprogramming.org/ where you can get a good overview about all used algorithms, but also by many great open source engines by studying the sources.

 ## Goals of the engine